VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

   -httpListenAddr string
     	TCP address to listen for http connections (default ":8427") -logInvalidAuthTokens
     	Whether to log requests with invalid auth tokens.
-Such requests are always counted at vmagent_http_request_errors_total{reason="invalid_auth_token"} metric, which is exposed at /metrics page
+Such requests are always counted at vmauth_http_request_errors_total{reason="invalid_auth_token"} metric, which is exposed at /metrics page
   -loggerDisableTimestamps
     	Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int